platinijcd/recruitflow/Setup/setup.md

    You can run this SQL directly in Supabase.
 If it doesn't work, ask the AI to generate a valid version from the same schema.
    You'll also need Authentication to be enabled.

-3. Setup the app with this [guide](lovable_install.md) or clone the repo on a lovable project.

-4. Update the webhooks on the app’s settings page:
+3. Update the webhooks on the app’s settings page:
    1. Log in to the app.
    2. Navigate to the settings page.
    3. Replace the webhook URLs as follows:
       - `"chat_ai_webhook"`: This is the RAG agent webhook, used on the "chat" page.
       - `"linkedin_scraper_webhook"`: This is the webhook for the LinkedIn profile scraper, used on the "Recherche" page.

-5. Enjoy!
+4. Enjoy!